 That narrow definition would exclude harassment and telephone/computer misuse unless there is some violent component to it.
 Persons who are eligible for a Protective order are not eligible for a peace order, per Md.
 Code Cts. and Jud.
 Proc.
 Sec.
 3-1502.

-How do I apply for a Protective Order or Peace Order?
+How do I apply for a Protective Order or Peace Order in Maryland?

 Step 1: Complete the correct petition